Before packing, check this list of items prohibited from entering a particular country or region.

 How much does a CITES permit cost?

-A CITES certificate cost varies by country and the type of permit required.
+A CITES permit cost varies by country and the type of permit required.
 Each participating CITES member sets fees based on administration processes, the species involved and the kind of trade.

 In some nations, permits for Appendix I species, which require more stringent checks and documentation, may be more expensive than those for Appendix II or III species.
 Additional costs could include inspection, legal documentation and consultation fees with the Scientific Authority.